 Here's the basic rundown of the salad ingredients:

-• The Dressing: 1 cup mayonnaise (Hellman's all the way), 1 tbsp sugar
+- The Dressing: 1 cup mayonnaise (Hellman's all the way), 1 tablespoon sugar

 Equipment: This dish is no-fuss!
 Grab a sharp knife, cutting board, a medium pot for eggs, and a nice 8-cup glass bowl, large glass bowl or trifle bowl to show off all those layers.